rsoeyadi/midas-booker/README.md

 # Practice Room Booking Automation

-This Python script project automates the process of booking practice rooms at the New England Conservatory.
+This Python script project automates the process of booking practice rooms at New England Conservatory.
 The script runs on a schedule specified by the user, ensuring that you can book a room as soon as it becomes available.

 ## Features